intikhabalam/SPE/README.md

 <kbd>![image](https://github.com/intikhabalam/SPE/assets/171198457/3c2908d5-e251-4429-a870-96b855870ed1)</KBD>

-We are planning to assign the app refgistraion owner permissions at this time to allow it to complete its actions [Permissions are still being validated for least privledges]
+We plan to grant the app registration the minimum necessary privileges, specifically 'Contribute' permissions, to perform its required actions.
+Although 'Owner' permissions would also suffice, they are not necessary at this time.

 <kbd>![image](https://github.com/intikhabalam/SPE/assets/171198457/97de4aca-4f6a-442f-8a3d-2b3c06a11fd9)</kbd>

-Select **Owner** and selct **Next**
+Select **Contribute** and select **Next**

 <kbd>![image](https://github.com/intikhabalam/SPE/assets/171198457/6ac42dd1-f181-473b-b21c-e97619f6a8da)</kbd>